nathanielMTucker/LocalsOnly/README.md

 others to join and learn about web development.
 My goal is to guide this site into a company to further support those who want to learn and grow into the world of web development.

-## How to get the site up and running
+## Installation - How to get the site up and running

 Make sure you have node.js and npm installed on your computer.
 You can check this by running `node --version` and `npm --version`.
-If either give you an error, please install by going [here](nodejs.org)
+If not; please install by going [here](nodejs.org)

 Clone the __Dev__ repo, then run on both client and server separately `npm install`.